Abhi-EC-HomeAutomation/Tank_Water_Level_Indicator/README.md

-# Tank_Water_Level_Indicator
+# Tank Water Level Indicator

 The final version of this project aims to create a level indicator system for water in the overhead tank and start/stop the motor as per set level.
-Also messaging system will be implemented to send the status to central server which will also send command to start/stop the motor remotely.
+Also messaging system(MQTT) will be implemented to send the status to central server which will also send command to start/stop the motor remotely.

 Some more features will be:
 1. led indicator for different functions.